dtekcth/data101/src/beginner/cli/index.md

 {{.windows}}
 To get started on Windows you have to install WSL, if you have followed the instructions from [Getting started](../getting_started.md) then you should already have it.

+> Windows also provides the native `PowerShell` and `cmd.exe` utilities.
+These work very differently from most other shells and are not as commonly used in industry.
+Therefore we have decided not to focus on them in this book.

 WSL is a way to run Linux on your Windows PC.
 You can read more about Linux [here](./linux.md).

 {{.macos}}